Phalynx/WoT-Dossier-Cache-to-JSON/README.md

 # WoT Developer Wiki
-More information regarding the file structure on the :
+* More information regarding the file structure on the Developer Wiki:
 * http://www.vbaddict.net/content/10-WoT-Developer-Wiki